infrad-org/infrad/README.md

 A [serverless](https://en.wikipedia.org/wiki/Serverless_computing) **backend** is used (meaning there are no specific servers that need to be managed).
 In particular, the main backend is deployed to [CloudFlare Workers](https://workers.cloudflare.com/), with [vite-plugin-ssr](https://vite-plugin-ssr.com/) handling SSR and [Telefunc](https://telefunc.com/) handling RPC calls.
 PostgreSQL is used as a database, with [PostgREST](https://postgrest.org/en/stable/) as an intermediary since arbitrary TCP connections are not possible from Cloudflare Workers (also it does connection pooling).

-A diagram of this architecture (if you can call it that) can be found below.
+A diagram of this architecture can be found below.
 The main motivation was development speed, not scalability or architectural soundness.
-Nevertheless, it will be interesting to learn about its limitations and strenghts.
+Nevertheless, it will be interesting to learn about the limitations and strenghts of this architecture.

 ![infrad-architecture drawio](https://user-images.githubusercontent.com/649392/198850553-8856f9e2-5ca0-4b55-b468-1c8ff1d7654d.png)